platformsh/platformsh-docs/docs/src/domains/steps/_index.md

 4. Configure your DNS to point at your CDN.
    The address or `CNAME` record to use varies by CDN provider.
    Refer to your provider's documentation or to the [CDN guide](../cdn/_index.md).
-5. Optional: If you have multiple domains you want to be served by the same app you need to add a `CNAME` record for each of them.
-That includes the `www` subdomain if you are using it in your [routes configuration](/define-routes.md).
+5. Optional: If you have multiple domains you want to be served by the same app, add a `CNAME` record for each of them.
+   That includes the `www` subdomain if you are using it in your [routes configuration](../../define-routes.md).

 {{< /codetabs >}}